PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 gates sequentially under `uv`, confirm the expected inventory reduction from 40 to 39, then commit and push the complete unit.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal boundary/optional mean-attention implementation checkpoint

+`passes/terminal_boundary_mean_attention_orchestration.py` now provides
+`run_terminal_boundary_mean_attention_cleanup()`.
+It always calls `run_terminal_boundary_layout(context)`.
+When `include_mean_attention=True`,
+it then calls `run_mean_attention(context, include_conv_attention=False)`;
+when false, it does not call the mean child.
+Runtime injection proves both branch orders, shared context and option identity, boundary identity on both paths, mean identity on the enabled path, and `None` on the disabled path.

+The lowerer replaces only `_terminal_boundary_layout_results` and `_terminal_mean_attention_results` with `_terminal_boundary_mean_attention_results`, passing the exact `shared_model_ir_pass_context` and current layout-optimization flag.
+Recorded `cleanup.terminal.instancenorm_dualstats` remains the direct predecessor.
+The existing guard now begins with recorded `cleanup.terminal.batchmatmul_affine_input`; its QKV and singleton routes are unchanged.
+When disabled, the guard performs no child work and terminal Clamp/SiNet is still the next production operation.
+Both wrappers and all independent callback routes remain available.

+Fourteen stale direct-call, route-count, guard, or neighbor expectations were updated to follow the public children through the optional owner while retaining both flag paths.
+Sequential validation passes: focused `4`, complete affected `419`, terminal-layout/efficiency `92`, core `55`, result contracts `196`, phase store `2`, and TensorFlow import-blocking/default-direct/`-cotof` `11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase-result store remains exactly 128 IDs and 128 owners, and the read-only unconsumed- result inventory decreases from 40 to 39.
+No real-model conversion was repeated for this ownership-only extraction.

+At resume, refresh the 39-result inventory and select the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize all guards, recorded phase boundaries, option policies, exact context and callback identities, child schemas, and independent routes before changing production.
+Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.